-For this reason, we have provided the answers to some of our most frequently asked questions below so you can better prepare yourself for your medical malpractice lawsuit in Kentucky.
+If you are considering a medical malpractice claim, you likely have many unanswered questions about what to expect.
+We answer some of the most frequently asked questions below so you can better prepare yourself for a medical malpractice lawsuit in Kentucky.
 If you have additional questions, please reach out to our office directly to set up a free consultation where we can discuss the individual details of your case.

 What is informed consent?

-Informed consent refers to the discussion you and your treating medical professional should have had prior to your going through surgery, being given medication, or otherwise being treated medically.
+“Informed consent” is a legal term that refers to the discussion you and your treating medical professional should have prior to your going through medical treatment like surgery, taking new medication, or undergoing procedures.